top of page

 During the Course …

-*After graduating you could take your project design into a new brief to obtain a Diploma in Permaculture (minimum 2-years investment document your observation and adaptations did from the feedback received).
+*After graduating you could take your project design into a new brief to obtain a Diploma in Permaculture (minimum 2-years investment, document your observation and adaptations did from the active feedback received).
 If you would like to deepen your permaculture learning journey the diploma is mentored through the Permaculture Educators Guild where you will receive guidance and support throughout the process.

 Our online-platform…